AlignmentResearch/KataGoVisualizer/README.md

 Interactive streamlit elements usually have a `key` parameter, which corresponds to the key in `st.session_state` which maintains the state for that element.
 Interactive elements also usually have some optional callback parameters.
 These are called after a user interacts with the element, but before our script reruns.

-An example that illustrates all these concepts is the password authentication component in the KataGo Visualizer script:
+An example that illustrates all these concepts is the password authentication element in `streamlit_app.py`:

 ```
 # Authenticate with secret password